Weak localization of light in hot atomic vapors: Role of the quantum level structure and polarization

 where

 for the direct path, and

-for the reversed path, with $\boldsymbol{t}_1$ and $\boldsymbol{t}_2$ the $t$-matrices of atom 1 and atom 2, respectively.
+for the reversed path.
+Here, $\boldsymbol{t}_1$ and $\boldsymbol{t}_2$ are the $t$-matrices of atom 1 and atom 2, respectively, and the dot symbol denotes tensor contraction.
+For instance, Eq. (\ref{tdir}) should be understood as $t_\text{dir}(\omega)= \eps'^*_i \times(\boldsymbol{t}_2)_{ij}\times \boldsymbol{\Delta}_{jl}\times (\boldsymbol{t}_1)_{lk}\times \eps_k$, where a summation over repeated indices is implied.
 In Eq. (\ref{substitution_rule}), $\langle\ldots\rangle_\text{int}$ refers to a statistical average over the internal Zeeman sublevels.
 We take them uniformly distributed, which is a reasonable assumption in a hot vapor.
-As pointed out in \cite{Mueller01}, due to the non-scalar part of the atomic $t$-matrix the tensors in Eqs (\ref{tdir}) and (\ref{trev}) do not commute in general, so that $t_\text{dir}\ne t_\text{rev}$.
+As pointed out in \cite{Mueller01}, due to the non-scalar part of the atomic $t$-matrix, the tensors in Eqs (\ref{tdir}) and (\ref{trev}) do not commute in general, so that $t_\text{dir}\ne t_\text{rev}$.
 The average in Eq. (\ref{substitution_rule}) was calculated in \cite{Mueller01}, using irreducible representations of the rotation group.
 The result is

 where \cite{Mueller01}

 The coefficients $w_i$ are positive weights that dependent on the specific $J\to J_e$ transition considered.
 Applying the substitution (\ref{substitution_rule}) in Eq. (\ref{gammaCBS}) together with the definition (\ref{mfp_def_vec}) of the mean free path, we finally obtain